 Schoeman hopes to establish the read as a favourite with flyers by focusing on the latest trends and linking it to undiscovered or unlauded SA success stories.
 So, for example, a story on foodie entrepreneurs looked to discover and tell readers about quirky but excellent local food producers - some of them even operating from their garages.
-A taste test of five different brandies featured an expert taster's opinion, that of a mixologist, and Jack Parow
+A taste test of five different brandies featured an expert taster's opinion, that of a mixologist, and Jack Parow's.

 While the magazine won't have a digital presence immediately, it is on the cards, says Schoeman.
 A local team of four, including a deputy editor content director (Adelle Horler) and a local art director, work on the magazine full time.

 The initial print run will stand at 16 000.
 Research suggests a readership of 10 people per copy, says Schoeman.

-Schoeman, who also edited Horizons, says her strong relationship with Comair meant the client was keen to continue their relationship with her, resulting in her being offered editorship of High Life
+Schoeman, who also edited Horizons, says her strong relationship with Comair meant the client was keen to continue their relationship with her, resulting in her being offered editorship of High Life.

 Cedars' international and UK business development director, Hannah Saunders, says the group is driving international expansion through UK clients, such as BA and Tesco, with interests in other countries and territories.
 Last year it opened an office in Shanghai, where it is producing a magazine for Tesco in Mandarin.

 Cedar has been publishing the UK edition of High Life since 1992.
 It was bought out by Omnicom in 1994 and placed with the BBDO group.
 High Life in SA will be produced in collaboration with New Media, whose offices it also shares.

 Saunders says the alliance with New Media allows it to join international best practice with local management skill.
 Saunders believes Cedar, with experience in retail, travel and leisure, fashion, and finance, will be able to expand and grow its content marketing portfolio in SA, including its digital offering.
 She is excited by the possibilities SA offers to her group.

 Cedar is also exploring the possibility of further localised editions of High Life in other parts of the world.

 According to New Media's business development director, Andrew Nunneley (@nunnels), the contract for High Life in SA is held by Cedar UK, which has outsourced most of the publishing services to New Media as its partner in SA.
 Saunders and Nunneley both reiterated that a Chinese wall exists between competitor clients (New Media holds the publishing contract for low-cost airline Mango, as well as retailer Woolworths).